Lisa Meeches, Aboriginal Training Programs Advisor

 Lisa Jackson, Director Advisor

-With a background in documentary including acclaimed short Suckerfish and Reservation Soldiers for CTV, Lisa expanded into fiction with Savage which won a 2010 Genie award for best short film.
+With a background in documentary, including acclaimed short Suckerfish, Reservation Soldiers for CTV, and the CBC-broadcast How A People Live, Lisa Jackson expanded into fiction with Savage which won a 2010 Genie award for best short film.

-She is currently directing the drama sequences for the APTN/ZDF eight-part docudrama series 1491: The Untold Story of the Americas Before Columbus based on the best-selling book by Charles C. Mann.
+In 2015, she travelled the Americas to direct 21 drama segments for the eight-part APTN/ZDF docudrama series 1491: The Untold Story of the Americas Before Columbus, based on the best-selling book by Charles C. Mann.